Wicked City (1987 film)

-Wicked City (妖獣都市, Yōjū Toshi) is a 1987 Japanese adult animated dark fantasy action horror film produced by Video Art and Madhouse for Japan Home Video.
-Based on Black Guard, the first novel of the Wicked City series by Hideyuki Kikuchi, the film is the solo directorial debut of Yoshiaki Kawajiri, who also served as the character designer, storyboard artist, animation director and a key animator.
+Wicked City (妖獣都市, Yōjū Toshi) is a 1987 Japanese adult animated neo-noir action gothic horror film produced by Video Art and Madhouse for Japan Home Video.
+Based on Black Guard, the first novel of the Wicked City series by Hideyuki Kikuchi, the film is the solo directorial debut of Yoshiaki Kawajiri, who also served as the character designer, storyboard artist, animation director, and a key animator.

 The story takes place towards the end of the 20th century and explores the idea that the human world secretly coexists with the demon world with a secret police force known as the Black Guard protecting the boundary.

+With its confluence of gothic themes and graphic, erotic violence, Wicked City is today considered a prime example of science fiction anime from Japan's bubble economy period.

 Plot

 The existence of the "Black World"—an alternate dimension populated by supernatural demons—is known to few humans.
 For centuries, a peace treaty between the Black World and the world of humans has been maintained to ensure relative harmony.
 Both sides of the continuum are protected by an organization of secret agents called the Black Guard, specifically from a group of radicalized members of the Black World.

-In Tokyo, Renzaburō Taki, a salaryman for an electronics company by day, and a Black Guard when needed, has casual sex with Kanako, a young woman who he has been meeting at a local bar for three months.
+In Tokyo, Renzaburō Taki, a salaryman for an electronics company by day, and a Black Guard when needed, has sex with Kanako, a young woman who he has been meeting at a local bar for three months.
 Kanako reveals herself to be a spider-like doppelgänger from the Black World Radicals and escapes with a sample of Taki's semen after attempting to kill him.
-The next day, Taki is assigned to protect Giuseppe Mayart, a comical and perverted 200-year-old mystic who is a signatory for a ratified treaty between the Human World and the Black World, and a target for the Radicals.
+The next day, Taki is assigned to protect Giuseppe Mayart, a dwarfish and perverted 200-year-old mystic who is a signatory for a ratified treaty between the Human World and the Black World, and a target for the Radicals.
 Taki is also informed that he will be working with a partner: a Black Guard from the Black World.

 While awaiting Mayart's arrival at Narita, Taki is attacked by two Radicals at the runway, but is saved by his partner—a beautiful fashion model named Makie.
 Taki and Makie eventually meet Mayart; the trio take shelter in a Hibiya hotel with spiritual barriers to protect it from Radicals.
 While playing chess to pass time, the hotelier explains to Taki, who is unsure of his responsibilities within the Black Guard, that he will only value his position once he knows what he is protecting.
-During an assault on the hotel by a Radical, Mayart sneaks out.
+During an assault on the hotel by a Radical named Jin (an invention of Kawajiri's), Mayart sneaks out.